mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 * hosts (an array of object, with `host` and `isBackoffice` fields)

 :::warning
-Do not set in tenant in cluster.kubeContextVariables object the value to access to the cluster, but only the variable key name for the specified environment (as in the example)!
+Do not set in company in cluster.kubeContextVariables object the value to access to the cluster, but only the variable key name for the specified environment (as in the example)!
 The values saved here are not encrypted.
 :::

 An example of template for the `.gitlab-ci.yml` file: